 Servers are computers shared by many users, accessed remotely over networks.
 They host:

 Optimized for reliability, throughput, and concurrency rather than peak single-thread performance.
-Often run 24/7 in datacenters with redundant power, cooling, and network connectivity.
+Run 24/7 in datacenters with redundant power, cooling, and network connectivity.

 Supercomputers

-Supercomputers are the highest-performance category — physically large, expensive systems used for the most demanding computations:
+Supercomputers are the top of the performance range: physically large, expensive systems for the most demanding computations:

 Modern supercomputers are clusters of thousands to millions of processors connected by high-speed interconnects.
 The most-cited ranking is the TOP500, which uses the LINPACK benchmark (dense linear algebra).
 Other lists test different bottlenecks: HPCG (sparse linear algebra, more representative of real scientific code), HPL-MxP (mixed-precision), and Green500 (FLOPS per watt).
 A machine’s relative position can shift noticeably between lists.